Some posts contain compensated links. Please read this disclaimer for more info.

 It Won’t Be Easy To Talk With Your Grandmother

-Many people who start to learn Croatian after some time come to the conclusion that it’s too hard to learn, or they decide they are just not talented for learning languages and choose to quit.
+Many people who start to learn Croatian after some time conclude that it’s too hard to learn, or they decide they are just not talented for learning languages and choose to quit.
 Well… before you put all the blame on yourself or the language, make sure that you have detected the real cause.

 Why?
-Well, as you have may know the Croatian language is not amongst the simplest ones to learn, and the majority of Croatian universities teach teachers how to teach Croatian as a first language, but very few (almost none) teach teachers how to teach Croatian as a second language.
+As you may know, the Croatian language is not among the simplest ones to learn, and most Croatian universities teach teachers how to teach Croatian as a first language.
+Still, very few (almost none) teach teachers how to teach Croatian as a second language.

 The difference between these two skills is HUGE.
 So, the fact that your teacher is a native speaker and has a university degree to teach Croatian might not be enough.
 Not to mention that there is a huge lack of good quality learning and teaching materials and methodologies.
 If you are not happy with your progress, just continue searching for a better teacher.
 Learning Croatian actually CAN be simple and enjoyable once you have found the right match teacher.